cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 The modeling in _dm4bem_ utilizes thermal networks (or thermal circuits), which are weighted directed graphs (Figure 1) in which:

 - Nodes (or vertices) represent homogeneous temperatures, $\theta$, of geometric points (0D), lines (1D), surfaces (2D), or volumes (3D).
-- Directed links (or edges) represent heat fluxes, $q$, between temperature nodes.
+- Directed links (or edges) represent heat flow rates, $q$, between temperature nodes.

 ![basic_TC](../figures/A01_Basic_thermal_circuit.svg)